openAMRobot/OpenAMR_UI_package/README.md

 **Homeward bound:**

-*   **Home:** This button instructs the robot to return to its designated home position.
+*   **Home:** this button instructs the robot to return to its designated home position.
 The home point is typically set as the starting location used when building the map (often at coordinates \[0.0, 0.0\]).
 This functionality is helpful for bringing the robot back to a central location.
+In the future, we may use such a point, for example, to place a charging station there.

 **Traversing the route:**

-*   **Previous point:** Use this button to direct the robot back to the previous waypoint on its current route.
+*   **Previous point:** use this button to direct the robot back to the previous waypoint on its current route.
 This allows you to retrace its steps if needed.
 If the robot is already at the first waypoint, it will loop around and navigate to the last waypoint.

-*   **Next point:** This button commands the robot to proceed to the next waypoint on its current route.
+*   **Next point:** this button commands the robot to proceed to the next waypoint on its current route.
 This is useful for guiding it step-by-step along the planned path.
 If the robot is at the last waypoint, it will loop around and head to the first waypoint.

 **Pausing the journey:**

-*   **Stop:** This button brings the robot's movement to a halt, interrupting navigation along a route or manual control.
+*   **Stop:** this button brings the robot's movement to a halt, interrupting navigation along a route or manual control.
 This allows you to pause its operation and regain control.

 **Custom functionality (Optional):**

-*   **Other buttons:** The Control page might include additional buttons labeled "functionN\_value."
+*   **Other buttons:** the Control page might include additional buttons labeled "functionN\_value."
 These buttons, when pressed, transmit a specific string ("functionN\_value") to a designated ROS topic "/ui\_operation."
 This message can be intercepted and handled by custom functions you've programmed, enabling you to extend the robot's capabilities with unique actions.

 **Monitoring system messages (same as at the Map page):**

-*   **Messages section:** A dedicated section on the Map page can display informative messages from various processes involved in robot operation.
+*   **Messages section:** a dedicated section on the Map page can display informative messages from various processes involved in robot operation.
 This section receives and visualize all **std\_msgs/String** messages from topic “**ui\_messages**”

 ### **Info page**